rust-lang/unsafe-code-guidelines/reference/src/glossary.md

     you can use `size_of_val`.
 There is not currently a safe way to determine the span of a pointer to an unsized type.

-The Data Layout chapter also has more information on the sizes of different types.
+The [Data layout](./layout.md) chapter also has more information on the sizes of different types.

 One interesting side effect of these rules is that references and pointers to Zero Sized Types _never_ alias each other, because their span length is always 0